NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Revenue is recognized when products are shipped, or services are rendered, evidence of a contract exists, the price is fixed or reasonably determinable, and collectability is reasonably assured.

 Software product revenue is recognized when the product is shipped to the customer.
 The Company treats the software component and the professional services consulting component as two separate arrangements that represent separate units of accounting.
 The arrangement consideration is allocated to each unit of accounting based upon that unit’s proportion of the fair value.
-In a situation where both components are present, software sales revenue is recognized when collectability is reasonably assured and the product is delivered and has stand-alone value based upon vendor specific objective evidence.
+In a situation where both components are present, software sales revenue is recognized when collectability is reasonably assured and the product is delivered and has stand-alone value based upon vendor specific objective evidence (see below for recognition of professional service revenue).

-Service revenue is comprised of primarily professional service consulting revenue, maintenance revenue and other ancillary services provided.
+Service revenue is comprised of primarily professional service consulting revenue, maintenance revenue and other ancillary services provided as described below.
 Professional service revenue is recognized as service time is incurred.

-With respect to maintenance services, upon the completion of one year from the date of sale, the Company offers customers an optional annual software maintenance and support agreement for subsequent periods not exceeding one year.
-Maintenance and support agreements are recorded as deferred revenue and recognized over the respective terms of the agreements, which typically range from three months to one year and are included in services revenue in the Consolidated Statements of Income.
+With respect to maintenance services, upon the completion of one year from the date of sale, considered to be the warranty period, the Company offers customers an optional annual software maintenance and support agreement for subsequent one-year periods.
+Maintenance and support agreements are recorded as deferred revenue and recognized over the respective terms of the agreements, which typically range from three months to one year and are included in services revenue in the Condensed Consolidated Statements of Operations

 Shipping and handling costs charged to customers are classified as revenue, and the shipping and handling costs incurred are included in cost of sales.